 Understanding Erectile Dysfunction

 Erectile dysfunction is a condition where a person faces difficulty in achieving or maintaining a firm penile erection.
-It is caused by various factors, such as physical conditions like diabetes and high blood pressure.
-Some of the mental factors, such as stress and anxiety, also contribute to ED.
+It is caused by physical conditions like diabetes and high blood pressure.
+Some of the mental factors, such as stress and anxiety, also contribute to symptoms of ED in men.
 When you are stressed, your body releases cortisol, a chemical in the body that can interfere with blood flow and nerve function.
 Both are important for sexual performance.
 Elevated cortisol from chronic stress reduces testosterone levels and restricts the blood flow, both of which are direct contributors to ED.

 Best Oils For Erectile Dysfunction